jwynia/the-archived-city/memory-bank/progress.md

 - Analyzed current implementation for elemental genre effectiveness and scene turns
 - Updated variables.ink to include all planned variables from variables.md
 - Updated activeKnot.md to focus on Scene 4 and the genre tracks
+- Updated existing scenes to reference player name, title, and pronouns:
+    - Modified scenes/scene_1.ink to use player variables
+    - Modified scenes/scene_2.ink to use player variables
+    - Modified scenes/scene_3.ink to use player variables
+    - Modified tracks/wonder_track.ink to use player variables
+    - Modified tracks/ensemble_track.ink to use player variables
+    - Modified tracks/adventure_track.ink to use player variables

 ## In Progress
 - Completion of the remaining genre tracks (Wonder/Idea, Ensemble, Adventure)
-  - Wonder Track: Creating breakthrough moments and direct experiences of ancient magic
+  - Wonder Track: Implementing Scene 5W (Experimental Testing) and Scene 6W (Breakthrough Discovery)
-  - Ensemble Track: Adding failure moments and showcasing complementary team skills
+  - Ensemble Track: Implementing Scene 5E (Team Challenges) and Scene 6E (Collective Discovery)
-  - Adventure Track: Increasing physical danger and adding vivid sensory descriptions
+  - Adventure Track: Implementing Scene 5A (Infiltration) and Scene 6A (Discovery and Escape)
 - Strengthening scene turns in all existing content
 - Development of protagonist customization options based on socioeconomic background
 - Expansion of NPC response patterns based on player choices and social context

 ## Next Steps (Prioritized)
-1. Update existing scenes to reference player name, title, and pronouns

-2. Complete the remaining genre tracks through Scene 6
+1. Complete the remaining genre tracks through Scene 6
    - Ensure each scene has a clear value shift
    - Add progressive complications before resolutions
    - Create dramatic turning points with higher stakes